 Power Query Tutorial

-Cleaning the data and getting the data from multiple sources is the biggest challenge for excel users.
-To aid all these, Microsoft has introduced “Power Query” for excel.
-So if you are new to Power Query, then we will take you through in this tutorial.
+Cleaning and getting the data from multiple sources is the biggest challenge for Excel users.
+Microsoft has introduced “Power Query” for Excel to aid all these.
+So, if you are new to Power Query, we will take you through this tutorial.

-Power Query is an additional tool available for Excel from Excel 2016 onwards versions, but you can use to for Excel 2013 & 2010 version also as an add-in.
-When we get the data from external sources to excel data will be in an ugly format and almost unworkable with that data, we know you have experienced this!.
+Power Query is an additional tool available for Excel from Excel 2016 onwards versions.
+But, you can also use Excel 2013 and 2010 versions as an add-in.
+However, when we get the data from external sources to Excel, data will be in an ugly format and almost unworkable with that data.
+We know you have experienced this!

-With all the above features Power Query is still user friendly and actually, you can learn this much easier than you have learnt MS Excel in the first place.
+With all the above features, Power Query is still user-friendly.
+You can learn this much easier than you have learned MS Excel in the first place.

 You need not have any programming language experience for this, unlike VBA.

-Note: In Excel 2016 version power query is available as “Get & Transform” under “Data” tab but in Excel 2010 & 2013 version it is an add-in.
+Note: The Excel 2016 version Power Query is available as “Get & Transform Data” under the “Data” tab.
+But, in the Excel 2010 and 2013 versions is an add-in.
 You can use this link to download the Power Query add-in.

-Make sure you download the version (32 bit or 64 bit) as per MS Excel bit version.
+Make sure you download the version (32-bit or 64-bit) as per the MS Excel bit version.
 After installing this, you should see this as a separate tab.

 How to Work with Power Query?

-Working with Excel Power Query is just fun because of user-friendly options, and also it has so many features in it we will try to give some example here.
+Working with Excel Power Query is just fun because of its user-friendly options.
+It has so many features that we will try to give some examples.

 Example – Import Data from Text File

-Getting the data from a text file is common, and each column is separated by delimiter value.
+Getting the data from a text file is common.
+A delimiter value separates each column.
 For example, look at the below data table.

-We will use power query to import this data and transform it the format which excel loves working with.
+We will use a Power Query to import this data and transform it into a format that Excel loves working with.

-Step #2 – Now it will ask you to choose the file that you would like to import, so choose the file and click on “Ok”.
+- Now, it will ask you to choose the file you would like to import, so choose the file and click on “OK.”

-Step #3 – This will display the preview of the data before it loads to power query model, and it looks like this.
+- It will display the data preview before it loads to the Power Query model.
+It looks like this.

-As you can see above, it has automatically detected the delimiter as “comma” and segregated the data into multiple columns.
+As you can see above, it has automatically detected the delimiter as a “Comma” and segregated the data into multiple columns.

-Step #4 – Click on “Load” at the bottom and data will be loaded to excel file in excel table format.
+- Click “Load” at the bottom, which will load data to an Excel file in Excel table format.

-Step #5 – Once the data is loaded to excel the connected text file should be intact with excel, so go to the text file and add two extra lines of data.
+- Once the data is loaded to Excel, the connected text file should be intact Excel.
+So, go to the “Text File Data” and add two extra data lines.

-Step #7 – Under “Query” click on “Refresh” button and data will be refreshed with updated two new rows.
+- Under “Query,” click on the “Refresh” button.
+It will refresh data with updated two new rows.

-- There is another problem here, i.e. first row is not captured as a column header.
+- There is another problem here, i.e., the first row is not captured as a column header.

-- This will open the power query editor tab.
+- It will open the “Power Query Editor” tab.

-Step #9 – To make the first row as header under HOME tab, click on “Use First Row as Header”.
+- To make the first row a header, under the “Home” tab, click “Use First Row as Header.”

-- So this will make the first row as a column header, and we can see this below.
+- So, this will make the first row a column header.
+We can see this below.

-Step #10 – Click on “Close & Load” under the HOME tab, and data will be back to excel with modified changes.
+- Click “Close & Load” under the “Home” tab.
+It will return data to Excel with modified changes.

 - Now in excel, we have data like this.

-Without changing the actual position of the data, power query modified the data.
+Without changing the actual position of the data, the Power Query modified the data.

 Introduction to Power Query Window

-When you look at the power query window, you must be confused, let us introduce you to the power query window.
+When you look at the Power Query window, you must be confused.
+So, let us introduce you to the Power Query window.

 - Data Preview – This is the preview of the data of the selected query table.

-- Properties – This is the properties of the selected table.
+- Properties – It is the properties of the selected table.

-- Applied Steps – This is the most important, all the applied steps in the power query displayed here.
+- Applied Steps – The most important.
+All the applied steps in the Power Query are displayed here.
 We can undo actions by deleting the queries.

-This is the introductory tutorial to excel Power Query model, and we have many other things to do with Power Query and will see those in coming articles.
+It is the introductory tutorial to the Excel Power Query model.
+We have many other things to do with Power Query and will see those in the coming articles.

 Things to Remember

-This has been a guide to Excel Power Query Tutorial.
-Here we discuss step by step guide of how to work with Power Query along with examples.
-You can learn more about excel from the following articles –
+This article is a guide to Excel Power Query Tutorial.
+Here, we discuss a step-by-step guide to working with Power Query, along with examples.
+You can learn more about Excel from the following articles: –